brooke-l-hawkins/salmon-simulations/readme.txt

 ----------------------------------------------------------------------------------
 STEP I: Set up.

+Follow these steps to download software, model input files, additional code, and libraries required to replicate our study.

 1) Download R and RStudio.

-2) Download project files from GitHub at https://github.com/brooke-l-hawkins/salmon-simulations.
+2) Download model input files and additional code at https://github.com/brooke-l-hawkins/salmon-simulations.

-3) Unzip project files within salmon-simulations.zip.
+3) Unzip salmon-simulations.zip; this directory will serve as your R project directory.

 4) Create new directory within salmon-simulations called 'data.out'.

-5) Check that your files are stored with the following directory structure within your R project directory.
+5) Confirm that files are stored with the following structure within the salmon-simulations directory.

    code
       figure7.R